cracell/recipes/pasta/chicken_carbonara.md

 ### Combine
 1. Cook noodles in pot, reserve 2 cups of liquid before draining
 2. Drain
-3. Combine chicken, sauce and veggies with noodles.
+3. Combine chicken, parsley, sauce and veggies with noodles.
 Heat if sauce does not cook.
 Add water to thin sauce

 based on: https://www.allrecipes.com/recipe/232865/loaded-chicken-carbonara/